Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: EXPERIMENTAL SETUP

-\textbf{Toronto testbed}: This testbed simulates a neighborhood around the intersection of Sheppard Avenue and Highway 404 in Toronto, Canada, implemented in the Aimsun simulator \cite{aimsun} (Figure \ref{fig:sheppard-hwy404}).
+\textbf{Toronto testbed}: This testbed simulates a neighborhood around the intersection of Sheppard Avenue and Highway 404 in Toronto, Ontario, Canada, implemented in the Aimsun simulator (Figure \ref{fig:sheppard-hwy404}).
 This neighborhood comprises $12$ signalized intersections, including the pivotal Sheppard Avenue intersection near a major bus station and the on/off ramps of Highway 404.
+Out of these 12 signalized intersections, 4 congestion-prone intersections on the Sheppard Avenue are controlled by our method, while the rest 8 signalized intersections experiencing light demand are controlled by the City Plan, as labeled in Figure \ref{fig:sheppard-hwy404}.
 The area also includes the Fairview Mall, which features large parking lots adjacent to the arterial road.
 Distances between consecutive signalized intersections range from $150$ to $300$ meters.
-The demand profile spans the morning period from $7:30$ to $10:00$ AM, peaking around 9 AM.
+The demand profile spans the morning period from 7:30 to 10:00 AM, reaching its peak around 9 AM.
+The demand consists of three types of vehicles: cars, trucks, and buses.
+The buses are simulated following the schedules of two public transit service providers: Toronto Transit Commission and York Region Transit.
 The demand is calibrated using publicly available turning movement counts from the City of Toronto.
-The linear regression coefficient of determination ($R^2=0.9119$) indicates a good fit of our demand profile to real-world traffic.
+The linear regression coefficient ($R^2=0.9119$) indicates a good fit of our demand profile to real-world traffic.